wirepair/validator/README.md

 ```

 ## gotchas
-Struct tags are very unforgiving, if you get any part of your struct tag definition incorrect, the value will most likely be ignored.
-What this means is you 'think' you will pass validation, but in reality your definition was incorrect so the validator could not run.
-Unfortunately, as far as I can tell there is no way to determine if there
+Struct tags are very unforgiving, if you get any part of your struct tag definition incorrect, an error will be returned stating which field was incorrectly configured.
-is an error in parsing struct tags so here are some examples to watch out for:
 ```Go
 type BadUser struct {
 	// BAD there is a space between regex: and the value